Department of Marketing and Entrepreneurship

 1.2.4 Psychological, sociological, and cultural aspects of human behavior in a dynamic marketing environment

-Objective 2: Students will use quantitative skills to aid in decision-making
+Objective 2: Students will display analytical skills to aid in business decision-making

 Objective 4: Students will be able to apply critical thinking skills